zfyre/rust-recap/README.md

 # rust-recap

-Welcome to RustyGrad!
+Welcome to Rust-Recap!
 This repository documents my journey of learning the basics of Rust.
 I have compiled a little bit of everything necessary to get started with Rust programming.

 ## Introduction